spartacoos/LEX/PRODUCTION_NOTES.md

 ### Track 2 — Data Pipeline & Corpus Management (6–12 weeks)

 Handle cross-referenced directives, annexes, amendments, and versioning.
 Automatic cross-linking and diff tracking introduce the largest uncertainty.
+Multi-linguality might be another non-trivial feature that could take significant efforts.

 ### Track 3 — Security & Compliance (4–8 weeks)

 Multi-tenant architecture, RBAC, audit logging, authentication, and data residency compliance.
+Ensuring that no adverserial attacks are possible and that our model can't be used for things outside of the scope of the tool (i.e. as a general LLM interface).
+Also, that model usage is bounded to avoid runoff costs.

 ### Track 4 — Evaluation & Legal Alignment (8–14 weeks)

 Build a large gold dataset, adversarial testing, and eliminate hallucinated citations.
 Requires human legal review loops.
+Model performance is itself a moving target with a new SOTA model every 3-6 months which may force us to revaluate assumptions.
+Formex XML may itself continue evolving over time.

 ---